-- A. Racial Sensitivity Trainings for Officers.
+- Racial Sensitivity Trainings for Officers.
 The City could request the County Sheriff's Office to consider implementing and requiring officers-particularly those stationed in the City-to undergo special racial sensitivity trainings. - B. Community Representation.
-Although nature of the City's contractual relationship with the County Sheriff's Office for law enforcement services means that the City is not involved in miring practices, the results of these practices are critical in ensuring that, over time, the Sheriff's Office is able to deliver adequate services within the City.
-For example, the City may want to consider working with the County Sheriff's Office is able to deliver adequate services within the City.
-For example, the City may want to consider working with the County Sheriff's Office is able to deliver adequate services within the City are representative of City demographics, including ensuring that officers have adequate Spanish and other language fluency skills to appropriately communicate with the City's residents - C. Data Sharing to Improve Transparency.
-A key appeat of pursuing the City's commitments outlined above will be reviewing and undarstanding data in an attempt to identify opportunities for improvement.
-To this end, the City could work with the County Sheriff's Dipartment to ensure that both the Sheriff's Office and the City have adequate systems and personnel in place to collect and share data and information on how law enforcement services are being provided within the City. - D. Review of Patterns and Trends in Service Calls.
-The City may also want to collaborate with the Sheriff's Office to review patterns and trends in (1) local calls for service (location, type, alc.) and (2) the outcome of those calls (contact, citation, arrost, follow-up action, etc.) in order to better understand how local law enforcement services are being used across demographics within the City and identify areas for improvement.
+Although nature of the City's contractual relationship with the County Sheriffs Office for law enforcement services means that the City is not involved in hiring practices, the results of these practices are critical in ensuring that, over time, the Sheriff's Office is able to deliver adequate services within the City.
+For example, the City may want to consider working with the County Sheriff of Office with the gold of ensuring that the officers stationed within the City are representative of City demographics, including ensuring that officers have adequate Spanish and other language fluency skills to appropriately communicate with the City's residents. - C. Data Sharing to Improve Transparency.
+A key aspect of pursuing the City's commitments outlined above will be reviewing and understanding data in an attempt to identify opportunities for improvement.
+To this end the City could work with the County Sheriff's Department to ensure that both the Sheriff's Office and the City have adequate systems and personnel in place to collect and share data and information on how taw enforcement services are being provided within the City. - D. Review of Patterns and Trends in Service Calls.
+The City may also want to collaborate with the Shertiffs Office to review patterns and trends in (1) local calls for service (location, type, ale.) and (2) the outcome of those calls (contact, chation, arrost, follow-up action, etc.) in order to better understand how local law.

-- E. Review of Gity Code Enforcement Policy.
-The City may also want to review specific aspects of the City's Code Enforcement policy-including policies, regulations, and practices-pertaining to minor crimes and infractions that may disproportionately burden and/or impact low-income and minority individuals.
-For example, various aspects of the City's parking enforcement program (and resulting violations) may disproportionately impact lower-income and/or minority residents and households. - F. Development of Action Plan.
-Because of the contractual nature of the Chy's law enforcement, the City may want to coordinate and engage with the Sheriff's Office in how to best facilitate initiating a process for determining and prioritizing opportunities for the improvement of local law enforcement services to ensure that these services align with the City's values, such as transparency, accountability, community trust builtding, and are equilably delivered to all City residents.
+- enforcement services are being used across demographics within the City and identify areas for improvement - E. Review of City Code Enforcement Policy.
+The City may also want to review specific aspects of the City's Code Enforcement policy-including policies, regulations, and practices-purtaining to minor crimes and infractions that may disproportionately burden and/or impact low-income and minority individuals.
+For comproportionatery current and/or impact reventoring and minority individuals, the example, various aspects of the City's parking enforcement program (and resulting violations) may disproportionalely impact lower-income and/or minority residents and households. - F. Development of Action Plan.
+Because of the contractual nature of the City's Development of Action Plan, occase of the contactain nature of the Cary's law enforcement, the City man to coordinate and engage with the Sheriff's Office in how to best facilitate infliating a process for determining and prioritizing opportunities for the improvement of local law enforcement services to ensure that these services align with the City's values, such as transparency. accountability, community trust building, and are equitably delivered to all City